 You must answer Yes to this question if you were ever the recipient of any institutional action resulting from unacceptable academic performance or a conduct violation, even if such action did not interrupt your enrollment or require you to withdraw.
 You must answer Yes even if the action does not appear on or has been deleted from your official transcripts due to institutional policy or personal petition.

-If you answer Yes, you may use the space provided to explain; this space is 1325 characters or approximately one-quarter of a page in length.
+If you answer Yes, you may use the space provided to explain; your response may be up to 1325 characters or approximately one-quarter of a page in length.